Social information processing (theory): Four elements of hyperpersonal model

 The hyperpersonal perspective is more than saying that an online relationship is intimate.
+Walther examines hyperpersonal relationships as those that are more intimate than if partners were physically together.
 Walther, in a number of different scholarly venues, articulated its complexity and other scholars elucidate the four components he studied: senders; receivers; channel; and feedback.
 These four also constitute many of the models of communication.